Stories from the Great Loop

 From the rusted tin roof to the pickups lined up outside, it had Red Neck written all over it.
 I took a deep breath, leaned my bike against an outside table in view of the window and opened the door as confidently as I could.
 I was confronted at the bar by a guy who had had half his face blown away including his nose and one eye.
 Judging from his age, I’d guess it happened in Vietnam.

 In some ways, I think change has been easier for the South than the North.
 Segregation had ensured a social, economic and political hierarchy that dated back to colonial times.
 But black and white were always more familiar with each other than in the North.
-As Civil Rights era laws slowly knocked out the legal underpinning of Jim Crow, the south didn’t have to deal with as much hatred based purely on race, which I often saw in the North.
+As Civil Rights era laws slowly knocked out the legal underpinning of Jim Crow, the south didn’t have to deal with as much hatred based on fear and the unknown, which I often saw in the North.

 Yes, there are exceptions.
 There are bigots everywhere and nearly all southern cities and towns still have monuments to Confederates.
 But I think there is ever increasing recognition that the bigots and those statues built by the Daughters of the Confederacy during the early twentieth century to reinforce southern revisionist history** do not represent the South today.

-I’m heartened to see positive change in the South, even if too slow for some, too fast for others.
-Questioning change is healthy; ignoring it is not because change is constant and inevitable.
-And as Wilson noted, it usually gets people riled, except when honed by a dictator.
+I’m heartened to see change in the South, even if too slow for some, too fast for others.
+Questioning change is healthy; ignoring it is not.
+Nothing has to stay as it is; more important, nothing will stay as it is.
+Change is constant and inevitable.
+And as Wilson noted, it usually gets people riled.

 *The Breckenridge Outdoor Education Center (BOEC) is a non-profit in Breckenridge, Colorado offering outdoor programming for people with varying abilities.
 It is one of those unique programs where teacher often learns more than student.